THE ATMOSPHERIC TURN

 Most experts and major reports advise against relying on climate engineering techniques as a simple solution to climate change, in part due to the large uncertainties over effectiveness and side effects.
 However, most experts also argue that the risks of such interventions must be seen in the context of risks of dangerous climate change.
 Interventions at large scale may run a greater risk of disrupting natural systems resulting in a dilemma that those approaches that could prove highly (cost-) effective in addressing extreme climate risk, might themselves cause substantial risk.’

 The Potsdam workshop focused on the SRM (Solar Radiation Management) experiments.
-The SRM schemes propose to reduce the amount of sunlight reaching the Earth, either by increasing cloud cover, or by delivery of sulfate particles into the stratosphere, thereby creating haze and blocking some of the incoming sunlight.
+The SRM schemes propose to reduce the amount of sunlight reaching the Earth, either by increasing cloud cover, or by delivery of sulfate particles into the stratosphere, which would create haze and block some of the incoming sunlight.

 Field experiments, in contrast to the more controlled lab experiments, take into account their subject’s interconnectedness with the ecosystem it is a part of.
 The experimental system has to be broadened to include the parts of the physical system the subject interacts with.
-In the publicly performed experiments, the experimental system can be argued to also contain the politics, publics and the scientists themselves.
-Those experiments become social experiments as well, that test the reaction of the public to the emerging technologies and shape framing of this technology in the popular imagination.
+As Jack Stilgoe writes, in the publicly performed experiments, the experimental system can be argued to also contain the politics, publics and the scientists themselves.
+Those experiments become social experiments that test the reaction of the public to the emerging technologies and shape framing of this technology in the popular imagination.

 Experimentalists, defining a range of potentially informative experiments, construct a range of futures.
 As Hans-Jorg Rheinberger writes, ‘experimental systems are vehicles for materializing questions, not simply for generating answers.
 They inextricably cogenerate the phenomena or material entities and the concepts they come to embody.’
-Answering my question about the rules regarding throwing out experiments that might not seem ‘potentially informative’, the organizers of the Potsdam workshop said that there is no official rules but they suspect ‘there will be a form of natural selection for the experiment ideas.
+The organizers of the Potsdam workshop said they didn’t have specific rules for how it’s decided which experiments would be considered ‘potentially informative.’
+However they said they suspect ‘there will be a form of natural selection for the experiment ideas.
 The participants will challenge the ideas, and throw out those that would not be useful or would be impractical.’
 The invited participants meanwhile are ‘people with the right expertise in the matters at hand.’
-The range of possibility constructed in the Potsdam workshop is narrowed by simply narrowing the group of people considering the experimental designs.
-That’s why another premise of the La Jolla workshop is to construct a parallel range of possibilities that, when considered next to the Potsdam list, can help us reflect on the roles and process of experimentation in different contexts.
+Thus the range of possibility constructed in the Potsdam workshop is narrowed by simply narrowing the group of people considering the experimental designs.
+That’s why another premise of the La Jolla workshop is to construct a parallel range of possibilities that, when considered next to the Potsdam list, can help us reflect on the protocols, designs and processes of experimentation in different contexts.

-The Potsdam workshop is explicitly not about governance, however it is already operating on the social imaginary of nature and the atmosphere, and on how we conceptualize the problem and the solution.
-To guard against the biases of the ‘engineering mind’ that imagines the atmosphere as controllable, and that designs the tools for that control, the mirror event is an attempt to construct a different imaginary – a different way of imagining the atmosphere that can orient material action and interaction towards it differently.
+The Potsdam workshop is explicitly not about governance (as stated by the organizers of the Potsdam workshop), however it is already operating on the social imaginary of nature and the atmosphere, and on how we conceptualize the problem that we now call ‘climate change’ and how we respond to it.
+To guard against the biases of the ‘engineering mind’ that imagines the atmosphere as controllable, and that designs the tools for that control, the mirror event is an attempt to construct an alternative imaginary – a way of imagining the atmosphere that can orient material action towards it through lenses of different attitudes and conceptualizations.